 When Long Island Bar, a favorite Cobble Hill diner, shut down in 2007 after 56 years in business, it looked like it was going to be another casualty of an ever-evolving New York.
 But after a seven-year hiatus, it was reopened by Toby Cecchini, the infamous bartender who invented the Cosmopolitan.
 The reimagined Atlantic Ave bar keeps the mid-century American diner feel but adds modern touches with its food and drink.
 The nostalgic menu features modest tweaks on diner favorites, like a reuben sandwich with smoked beet sauerkraut, and a double-patty burger topped with house-made American cheese, super-sour pickles, and the house "Fancy Sauce."
 The cocktails, executed by Cecchini, are straightforward and top-notch: the Long Island Gimlet (gin, lime-ginger Cordial, fresh lime) and the Boulevardier (like a negroni, but with whiskey instead of gin) are especially notable.

-A relic of Brooklyn’s pre-gentrification, working-class days lives on in Sunny’s dive bar, even if the beloved proprietor Antonio Bolzano, aka Sunny, died in 2016.
-His family has owned and operated the dark hole-in-the-wall by the river since the late 1800’s.
-The cash-only haunt draws a mix of locals and migrating “authenticity seekers” for cover-free live music in the back room Wed-Sat, from bluegrass to string bands to rock ’n’ roll.
+A relic of Red Hook's pre-gentrification, working class days lives on in Sunny’s bar, even if beloved proprietor Antonio Balzano, aka Sunny, died in 2016.
+His family has owned and operated the dark hole-in-the-wall by the river since the late 1890s, when it was one of many bars and restaurants that catered to ship builders who worked nearby.
+The cash-only dive now draws a mix of neighborhood locals and migrating “authenticity seekers” for cheap beer and cover-free live music.

 This wine bar, which was opened by LCD Soundsystem's James Murphy, focuses on natural wines and has a huge number of them available.
 It also has a solid selection of eats to pair with your vino like pork shank to share, charcuterie, or toasted almond ice cream.